 French Immersion Studies Scholarship \$250 Awarded to a graduating French Immersion student who is strong academically and is pursuing full-time studies in French in a post-secondary institution.
-Financial need may be a consideration. \$1000 Governor-General Medal The medal is given to the graduating student with the highest academic average.
+Financial need may be a consideration.
+Governor-General Medal \$1000 The medal is given to the graduating student with the highest academic average.
 Student must be going on to university/college full-time. \$500 Harry Finkle North End Awards One Scholarship and one bursary are awarded to students graduating from Sisler High School who attend the University of Manitoba.
 The scholarship award is based on a minimum 80% average, good attendance and demonstrated leadership ability.
 The bursary is based on 70% average, good attendance and financial need.
 J.C.
 Smythe Scholarship \$500 Will be award to the student who demonstrates excellent skills in the areas of citizenship, community service or volunteer work, involvement in school sports activities and have good academic skills.
 The student should be enrolled or intending to enroll in a post-secondary institution.
 James Martin Sisler Music Scholarship \$1200 Awarded to a student who has obtained 4S music credits; demonstrates musical excellence, exhibits strong leadership skills and contributes to the overall culture of the music programs at Ecole Secondaire Sisler High School. \$1000 Kathryn Degner Scholarship Awarded to a student in grades 9-11 with the highest mark in Science and Mathematics in an all-female class.
 Global Issues Award \$300 Korytowski Math Excellence Award \$300 Awarded to a student with the highest mark in advanced Mathematics.
-L & G Award \$100 To be awarded to a student in good academic standing (65% or higher) who has given back to the community. \$250 Lorne Richards Physics Prize To be awarded to the graduating student achieving the highest standing in Physics 40S, on his or her first attempt.
+L & G Award \$100 To be awarded to a student in good academic standing (65% or higher) who has given back to the community.
+Lorne Richards Physics Prize \$250 To be awarded to the student who achieves the highest standing in Grade 12 physics programs.
+These should include Physics 40S and AP physics.
+Must be enrolled in the Faculty of Science or Faculty of Engineering, or Faculty of Agriculture at University of Manitoba, University of Winnipeg, Université de Saint-Boniface, or Brandon University.
 Margaret and Abe Barg Scholarship \$1110 Awarded to a student with financial need pursing post-secondary studies.
 Recipient must not be receiving any other scholarship.
-Mary and Louis Finkle Aboriginal and Immigrant Scholarship\ \$500 One scholarship and one bursary are awarded to a student graduating from Sisler.
+Mary and Louis Finkle Aboriginal and Immigrant Scholarship \$500 One scholarship and one bursary are awarded to a student graduating from Sisler.
 Students' applying must attend the University of Manitoba.
 Candidates for the awards must demonstrate leadership abilities through volunteer and extracurricular activities and must have consistent attendance.
 Scholarship award is based on a minimum average of 80% and the Bursary is based on a minimum average of 70%.
 See guidance for applications.